sirn/fanboi2/README.md

 -   When making a non-trivial changes, please first discuss in the [mailing list](https://lists.sr.ht/~sirn/fanboi2-dev) or in the [development thread](https://fanboi.ch/meta/).
 -   Make sure new features has enough tests and no regressions.
--   Fix any offenses as reported by pre-commit hooks.

 ## Workflow